Eric W. Gardell's Obituary

 Eric was born in Brooklyn and spent his early years in the NY metropolitan area.

 Eric moved several times within the State of New York as his Civil Engineer father worked at large engineering projects.
 After graduating Peru High School, Eric attended Union College for 2 years and then served as a jet engine mechanic in the Air Force during the Korean conflict.
 Since there were no civilian jet engine jobs to be had, he enrolled in the tool making apprentice program at GE.
 After getting his journeyman papers, he learned that they had no work for journeymen.
 His dad suggested taking the NYS civil service exam as a fallback.
-After acing the exam and finding nothing else, and with a wife and infant to support, he started at the NY state DOT (Department Of Transportation).
+After acing the exam and finding nothing else, and with a wife and infant to support, he started at the NY State DOT (Department Of Transportation).
 He wound up spending 25 years at the DOT and settling in Wappingers Falls.
 He became licensed as a land surveyor and professional engineer (no small accomplishment without an engineering degree).
 While at the DOT, he started a part time surveying and engineering business with the family.
 The business became full-time when he retired from his DOT position as the manager of the Right of Way mapping department.
 Always interested in technology, he was an early and enthusiastic adopter of computer technology in the office and electronic surveying equipment in the field.

 Eric instilled a strong work ethic and love for tinkering in his three sons, encouraging countless projects in the garage or basement workshops.
 This provided the confidence to take on many home projects and the wisdom to know when not to.
 It is no surprise that all pursued technical careers.
 As one of his grandchildren recently pointed out, his legacy is the lessons he taught us.
 Eric always had large fruit and vegetable gardens and shared the bounty and knowledge widely.
 Eric and Janet enjoyed traveling throughout the USA and the world.
 Eric enjoyed cutting and splitting firewood for the stove into his late eighties.